sizovs/sizovs.github.io/about.md

 ---

-I quit social media in 2024, but you still can get in touch with me over [email](mailto:eduards@sizovs.net).
+I quit social media in 2024.
 Quitting social media was tough, but turned to be the most liberating experiences in my life.
+You can still get in touch with me over [email](mailto:eduards@sizovs.net).
+Hugs. ❤️